-During the year, Fitzroy Engineering Group Ltd demonstrated a high level of environmental and high administrative performance.
+During the year, Dialog Fitzroy Ltd demonstrated a high level of environmental and high administrative performance.
 Overall, there was a measured improvement in site management.

 During the year, Katere Surface Coatings Ltd demonstrated a high level of environmental performance and a high level of administrative compliance with their resource consent.
-Overall, the site was found to be well maintained.
+Overall, there was an improvement in site management.